 6. Adhering to extra regulations when travelling with a Doberman Pinscher.

 Travelling with your Dobie to other countries can be tricky.
-Oftentimes, the breed is considered dangerous in some of the countries.
+Oftentimes, the breed is considered dangerous in some countries.
 Thus, you and your dog are required to follow certain protocols.

 For instance, countries like France will require him to be muzzled and on-lead in public spaces and public transport.

-Note that every country has a different set of rules before you travel with your Doberman, research as much as you can about their laws that might affect your journey with him.
+Every country has a different set of rules before you travel with your Doberman; research as much as you can about their laws that might affect your journey with him.
 This will ensure that your days travelling with your pet will be smooth sailing.

-Travel restrictions applying to breeds viewed as dangerous like the Doberman Pinscher are highly debated.
+Travel restrictions on breeds viewed as dangerous like the Doberman Pinscher are highly debated.
 Many argue that they are discriminatory and promote more stigma.
 They highlight that breeds do not need to be banned.